liuzhousi/FPGC4/README.md

 ```

 1. HALT:   Will prevent the CPU to go to the next instruction by jumping to the same address.
 Can be interrupted.
-2. READ:   Read from memory at address in AREG + 16 bit offset.
-Store value in DREG.
+2. READ:   If !I, read from memory at address in AREG + 16 bit offset.
+If I, read interrupt ID.
+In both cases: store value in DREG.
 3. WRITE:  Write value from BREG to memory at address stored in AREG + 16 bit offset.
 4. COPY:   Read memory from address in AREG + 16 bit offset, then write result to memory at address in BREG + 16 bit offset.
 7. PUSH:   Pushes value in AREG to stack.